HindolSaha007/tryhackme-pricing-page-recreation/README.md

 5. Basic Page structure

 ## Disclaimer
-This is an unofficial educational project created for learning purposes HTML basics.
+This is an unofficial educational project created for learning HTML basics.
 It is not affiliated with or endorsed by TryHackMe.